swiftlang/swift-evolution/visions/macros.md

 As noted above, a macro system has the potential to replace large parts of existing Swift language features, and enable many new ones.
 But a macro system is not necessarily a good replacement for a special-built feature:

-* A special-built feature might benefit from special ABI rules.
+* A special-built feature might benefit from custom ABI rules.
 * A special-built feature might benefit from analyses that would be infeasible to apply in a macro, such as those dependent on data or control flow.
 * A special-built feature might be able to offer substantially better diagnostics.
-* A special-built feature might be substantially more efficient to apply — if nothing else, simply because the logic is written in native code.
+* A special-built feature might be substantially more efficient to apply because it can rely on information and data structures already in the compiler.
 * A special-built feature might have capabilities that we need to deny to macros, lest the mere possibility of a macro applying incur massive compile-time costs.

 The goal of a macro system should be to be general enough to cover a breadth of potential language features, while still providing decent tooling support and discouraging abuse that makes Swift code hard to reason about.